Westpac Logo

 Westpac Emblem

 The Australian bank’s visual identity moved from complex forms to simple ones.
-While the debut logo featured many local talismans and heraldry, now everything is limited to one stylized letter.
+While the debut logo featured many local talismans and heraldry, the current logo uses only a single stylized letter.
 “W” looks like a blossoming flower with three petals: straight central and oblique lateral.
-They are made of geometric shapes—a rectangle and a parallelepiped, which do not touch at the bottom.
+They are made of geometric shapes, a rectangle and a parallelepiped, which do not touch at the bottom.

 The first lettering is made in a typeface reminiscent of Urbano Bold Expanded but with an elongated “f” hook.
 The next version of the logo contains the bank’s name with a font close to the commercial version of Foundation Sans Bold Extended and the free “FunZone Regular.”
-The letter “t” with an elongated right part is individually beaten.
-The current emblem consists of the word “Westpac” written in the typeface Lucida Sans Demi.
-It was created by design studio Charles Bigelow & Kris Holmes and was first published in URW ++.
+The letter “t” with an elongated right-hand part is beaten individually.
+The current emblem consists of the word “Westpac” in the Lucida Sans Demi typeface.
+It was created by the design studio Charles Bigelow & Kris Holmes and was first published in URW++.

 Westpac Symbol